Biden and Netanyahu face rough early test of relationship

 The White House did not respond directly to Netanyahu’s statement but said top Biden advisers continued to be in “hour by hour” contact with their Israeli counterparts.

+The State Department said Secretary of State Antony Blinken spoke Wednesday with Israeli Foreign Minister Gabi Ashkenazi and “reinforced the message that the U.S. expects to see de-escalation on the path to a ceasefire.”

 Biden’s relationship with Netanyahu could be further complicated for the presidentby a shifting tide on Israel among some congressional Democrats.Rep.
 Alexandria Ocasio-Cortez of New York has called Israel an “apartheid state,” and Rep. Ilhan Omar of Minnesota has labeled Israeli airstrikes “terrorism.”
 Biden, during a visit to a Michigan on Tuesday, had an animated conversation about the ongoing fighting with Rep. Rashida Tlaib, who has family in the West Bank.
-Tlaib had pressed Biden to call for a cease-fire.
+Tlaib told Biden that his administration must do far more to protect Palestinian lives, according to a person familiar with their conversation,

 Soon after Netanyahu announced he planned to continue operations, Reps.
-Ocasio-Cortez, Tlaib, and Mark Pocan of Wisconsin introduced a resolution opposing the sale of $735 million in military weaponry to Israel that’s already been approved by the Biden administration.
+Ocasio-Cortez, Tlaib and Mark Pocan of Wisconsin introduced a resolution opposing the sale of $735 million in military weaponry to Israel that’s already been approved by the Biden administration.
+Separately, 138 House Democrats on Wednesday signed a letter, organized by Rep. David Price of North Carolina, urging Biden and his administration to “boldly lead and take decisive action to end the violence.”

 The fighting, the worst Israeli-Palestinian violence since 2014, has killed at least 219 Palestinians and 12 people in Israel.